-- Respondent populations <pops\resp\5ywithgeo>, which provides an estimate of the population served by the police service (i.e., respondent).
+- Respondent Populations by Province/Territory and Region pops\resp\5ywithgeo>, which provides an estimate of the population served by the police service (i.e., respondent).
 This file contains population estimates by sex, individual ages and age groups.
-(See section 7.4 Record Layout -- Population by Respondent.) - CMA populations <pops\cma\5y> which provides an estimate of the population served within a Census Metropolitan Area boundary (as per police service boundaries).
+(See section 7.4 Record Layout -- Population by Respondent.).
+Users can link UCR data files to the respondent population file on the variables 'YEAR' and 'RESPCODE' in order to roll-up respondent level populations to the provincial/territorial level. - CMA Populations <pops\cma\5y> which provides an estimate of the population served within a Census Metropolitan Area boundary (as per police service boundaries).
 This file contains population estimates by sex, individual ages and age groups.
-(See section 7.5 Record Layout -Population by CMA.)
+(See section 7.5 Record Layout -- Population by CMA.)